 He published a post about this on the social network Kh.

-To all initiators and patrons of Nord Stream-1 and Nord Stream-2.
-The only thing you have to do today is apologize and sit quietly.
+To all the initiators and patrons of Nord Stream 1 and 2.
+The only thing you should do today about it is apologise and keep quiet.

 He was also supported by the head of the National Security Bureau of Poland, Jacek Siewera.